+Snail slime has many names-snail mucin, snail secretion filtrate, or just plain snail mucus.
+But is it going to save your skin?
 Snail slime has hit the beauty market in spectacular fashion, enhancing face creams, moisturizers, gel masks, and skin repair serums.
 South Korean cosmetics companies have been at the forefront of this trend with claims that these snail slime products reduce wrinkles, repair damaged skin, improve acne scars, and lighten dark spots.
 So, from what magnificent snail comes this “miracle” beauty product?
+The common garden snail.

 September 25, 2015

 There is a new citizen science project in town and we need your help to document the snails and slugs that call Los Angeles home.
 SLIME (Snails and Slugs Living in Metropolitan Environments) kicked off earlier this year, and we are already making some interesting discoveries about life in L.A.'s slow lane.